Dec 2024 - Present

 Outcome

-The final scorecard highlighted operational inefficiencies with statistically defensible confidence, enabling targeted coaching for throttle smoothness and route-specific behavior.
+The final scorecard highlighted a 12% driver-efficiency gap across 35+ drivers with statistically defensible confidence, enabling targeted coaching for throttle smoothness and route-specific behavior.

 Why it mattered

-This work moved discussions from anecdotal feedback to causal evidence, which improved trust from operations stakeholders and accelerated coaching adoption.
+This work moved discussions from anecdotal feedback to causal evidence and quantified a $38K+/fleet/year savings opportunity, improving trust from operations stakeholders and accelerating coaching adoption.